When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 CLICK TO EXPAND IMAGE

-The death rate for babies from birth to 27 days old is higher with home births than with hospital births.
-For hospital births attended by a certified nurse-midwife (CNM), the neonatal mortality rate was 3.2 deaths out of 10,000.
-For a home birth with a CNM in attendance, that number jumps to 10 out of 10,000 (2).
+For hospital births attended by a certified nurse-midwife (CNM), the neonatal mortality rate was roughly 3.2 deaths per 10,000 births.
+For home births attended by a CNM, that number rose to roughly 10 per 10,000 (2).

 Keep It In Perspective